huggingface/blog/education.md

 ## 🤗 **Education for All**

 <aside>
-🗣️ Our goal is to make the potential and limitations of machine learning understandable to the greatest number of people.
+🗣️Our goal is to make the potential and limitations of machine learning understandable to the greatest number of people.
 We believe that doing so will help evolve the field in a direction where the application of these technologies will lead to net benefits for society as a whole.

 </aside>